Skip to content

 Step 3: Develop Your Product Concept

 Your product is at the heart of your beverage business plan.
-In step one, you developed your unique selling proposition (USP); now is the time to test your concept through focus groups, small-scale launches, or sampling events.
+Now is the time to test your business idea through focus groups or sampling events.

-• Experiment with formulations: Use small-batch production to test different recipes and optimize taste, texture, and shelf stability.
+• Experiment with formulations: Use small-batch production to optimize taste and shelf stability.

-• Source quality ingredients: Establish supplier relationships early and explore options for organic, non-GMO, or locally sourced components.
+• Source quality ingredients: Establish relationships with suppliers early and explore options for organic, non-GMO, or locally sourced components.

 • Develop prototypes: Work with packaging designers to create prototype labels and bottles to assess consumer reactions.